OCA/sale-workflow/sale_order_invoicing_finished_task/readme/DESCRIPTION.rst

-The requirement of this module is to give the possibility in the task to indicate if a task is available to invoice or not.
-This means by default even the task is not finished you could set it as invoiceable.
+This module brings the possibility to indicate if a task is available to be invoiced or not, within the task itself.
+Moreover, even if the task is not finished yet, it can be set as invoiceable.

-As an option you can relate to a Project Stage ( ``project.task.type`` ) this control.
-For example if you want to assign Invoiceable to stage ``Done`` always.
+As an option, you can relate this control to a Project Stage ( ``project.task.type`` ).
+For example, if you want to assign 'Invoiceable' to ``Done`` stage always.